Bombardment of Almería: Bombing of Almeria

 At dawn on 31 May 1937, the German heavy cruiser Admiral Scheer and four German destroyers attacked the city of Almeria.
 The German ships fired 200 shells at the town, killing 19-20 civilians, wounding 50 and destroying 35 buildings.
 Indalecio Prieto, the Republican minister of Defense wanted to attack the German fleet, but the president Manuel Azaña and the prime minister Juan Negrin were opposed to Prieto's plan because an open war against Germany might have brought the annihilation of the Republic.
 Negrin and Azaña sent protest notes to the secretary-general of the League of Nations and to the French and the British governments.
 However, the British and the French governments said that the German attack had been justified.

 Aftermath

 On 15 June, Germany denounced a supposed Spanish Republican Navy attack against the German cruiser Leipzig, and on 23 June Germany and Italy withdrew from the Non-Intervention Committee and Portugal withdrew the British observers on its frontier.
 At the end of July the Italians started a campaign of maritime attacks against Republican and neutral merchant ships.
-The loss of merchant ships and the beginning of the Sino-Japanese war led the Soviets to reduce their aid to the Republic.
+The loss of merchant ships and the beginning of the Second Sino-Japanese War led the Soviets to reduce their aid to the Republic.
 By mid 1937 the Republic was virtually isolated.